The Panorama Route: The 7 Most Beautiful Stops

 25° 00′ S, 30° 48′ E

-Another stop, another beautiful waterfall: the Mac Mac Falls.
+Another stop, another beautiful waterfall on the Panorama Route: the Mac Mac Falls.
 This impressive waterfall plunges from a height of 65 meters into the valley.
 Nice to know is that this waterfall did not arise naturally.
 Hundreds of years ago, a river simply flowed here.
-After gold rush miners found gold in this river, they blew up this place and that’s how the valley and this beautiful waterfall came into being.
+After the gold rush miners found gold in this river, they blew up this place and that’s how the valley and this beautiful waterfall came into being.
 The pity about this place is that they put a big cage around the viewpoint, which spoils the view a bit.

 Practical